 Air – Provide enough air is important for new fish to recover and reduce stress.
 But, don’t over providing air because it may cause more stress to the fish

 Water conditions – It is very important.
 Our fishes are kept in our facility in the water temperature around 70-72 F. degree.
 The water temperature may be changed during transportation.
 Make sure to try your best to match the temperature when transferring the fish into the quarantine tank.
 The PH of neutral, around 7.0 is ideal.

 Chemical usage – Adding extra aquarium salt is recommended.
 Make sure you follow the instruction on the aquarium salt’s label.
 Adding water conditioner is highly recommended, products such as SeaChem Prime or API stress coat will help the fish feels more comfortable.

 After The Fish Has Arrived

 - Turn off aquarium lights or switch to dimmed mode.
 Never open the box in bright light.

 - Float the sealed bag in the aquarium for 15-25 minutes.
 You should not be opening the bag at this step.
 This will allow the water to adjust slowly to the temperature of the tank.

-- Open the bag after floating, check the temperature of the water inside the bag and your tank’s water.
+- Open the bag (DO NOT release water inside the shipping bag directly into your tank water) after floating, check the temperature of the water inside the bag and your tank’s water.
 Make sure the maximum difference is 3 degree Fahrenheit.